 Our team includes researchers, communicators, and experts from the George Mason University Center for Climate Change Communication.
 Collectively, our team has backgrounds in public health, climate science, energy policy, communication strategy, behavioral science and environmental justice.
 Together, we’re committed to helping people find the resources they need to tackle climate change and improve health in their communities.
-We are supported through funding from the Robert Wood Johnson Foundation.

 Ed is a Distinguished University Professor at George Mason University and a communication scientist who is an expert in the uses of strategic communication and social marketing to address climate change and related public health challenges.
 His research – funded by NSF, NASA and private foundations – focuses on public understanding of climate change and clean energy; the psychology underlying public engagement; and cultivating TV weathercasters, health professionals, and climate scientists as effective climate educators.
 From 2011 to 2014, Ed co-chaired the Engagement & Communication Working Group for the 3rd National Climate Assessment, and he currently advises myriad government agencies, museums, science societies and civic organizations on their climate change public engagement initiatives.
 Previously, Ed has served as an Associate Director of the National Cancer Institute, as Worldwide Director of Social Marketing at Porter Novelli, and as Chairman of the Board for Kidsave International.
 Ed earned his PhD in communication science at Stanford University, his Masters in Public Health at San Diego State University, and his BA in psychology at University of California, San Diego.